Help your children experience that larger kind of gratitude with these simple activities.

 Two kinds of gratitude: The sudden kind we feel for what we take; the larger kind we feel for what we give. ― Poet Edwin Arlington Robinson

 I also want them to know that “giving” doesn’t necessarily have to mean gifts, but rather that we can give with our words, actions, and through affection, too.
-Many of the activities below are focused specifically around Thanksgiving, but others you can implement all-year round.
+Many of the activities below are focused specifically around Thanksgiving, but others you can implement all-year-round.
 Below are a few of my favorite shares from some of the collaborative Pinterest boards I participate on: Growing Creative Kids & Lifetime Love of Learning.
 However, I wanted to start with one idea in particular that has really caught my attention…

 Now, if you’re a regular reader here, you know I adore our family’s Christmas advent calendar.
 I am always searching for ways to take the holiday advent calendar beyond chocolate.
 I just loved the simplicity of Allison’s idea above.

 In fact, I loved it so much that I bought myself an adorable Thanksgiving Countdown Calendar today on Pottery Barn.
-I thought this tree version was adorable, too.

 If you’re not looking for a monogrammed calendar, check out this cute Thanksgiving countdown on Amazon.
 The price is a lot more reasonable!